 There is a distinct learning process with every thematic unit, providing a structured approach to make sure that children’s learning experiences are as stimulating and rigorous as possible.

 Every topic has a Big Question poised to the children at the start of the unit and then is reviewed at the end.
 These questions are designed to be thought-provoking, asking the children to consider impact on societies, history and what might have driven these events or outcomes.

 Educational research shows us that long term memory is best developed if children are able to link to and build upon prior learning.
 At Upton our teachers will regularly use the words 'Let's Link' and will remind children of previous learning that could help them understand something new.
 Lessons are intentionally sequenced to promote these links where possible, while having an overarching topic helps children see how their learning can all be related.

-This may be an event that the learning has been building towards, or an exhibition, display, performance or activity that incorporates learning from the unit.
-This activity helps children to draw on all their learning from the unit, reminding them of all the connections between subjects that they have made, and creating time and opportunity to build their understanding of their learning.
+There are several different end points to the children’s learning from a celebration of learning through trips or experiences in school.
+There are also oracy end points through intended outcomes for children to articulate their learning to different audiences.
+These activities help children to draw on all their learning from the unit, reminding them of all the connections between subjects that they have made, and creating time and opportunity to build their understanding of their learning.
 It often involves parents and celebrates the learning that has been achieved.

 At the end of the unit a low stakes knowledge quiz is an extra way of helping to determine what has been retained and understood.
 The information from this informs the next lesson – ‘Clarify’ – where anything not understood can be revisited/retaught.